ssankar25/People_Line_Counting/README.md

 line_counting.py - Algorithm that counts number of people entering a room

+tracking.py - Used for applying further denoising to the test video, such as contour area filtering

+Dataset contains:

+segments - Segmented images for CNN training, along with annotations in CSV file

+test_video.avi - Original test video used in line counting after being run through tracking.py

+output_video.avi - Output from tracking.py that is used in line counting

 ## Convolutional Neural Network
 ### Methodology
 The CNN.py file contains the network architecture implemented with Pytorch.
 Each convolutional layer contains the convolution operation done with a specific kernel size, along with a max pooling layer to reduce the feature map size for the next convolutional layer and decrease computational cost.
 The initial convolutional layers are designed to learn the more elementary features of the head images, such as edges or textures, while the deeper layers learn larger patterns, such as the overall head shapes and bodies that are in complex positions within the images.